abbyPitcairn/llmenergy/README.md

 The aim of this research is to discover the average energy cost of prompting an LLM for text-to-text generation.
 The projected final release date for this project is May 5, 2026.

-### Description
+## Description

-First, we develop a dataset representative of the average LLM prompt and then test the energy cost by running this set of prompts through a handful of different LLMs.
-Finally, these experimental results will be analyzed and a final estimate of energy cost will be given in Watts per hour.
+First, we develop a dataset representative of the average LLM prompt by combining popular HuggingFace datasets with LLM-generated prompts.
+Then we attempt to measure the average energy cost of a single prompt to an LLM by running this set of 1,000 total prompts through three different popular models.
+We query the hardware for CPU/GPU usage every 0.5 seconds and average over the full model response time.
+Finally, the results are analyzed and a final estimate of energy cost is given in Watts per hour.

 The dataset is made of 500 AI-generated prompts and 500 prompts pulled from verified online datasets.
 For online datasets, five were selected from the most downloaded page on `HuggingFace.com` with datasets filtered for text-to-text generation and question-answering tasks; then, 100 rows were taken from each dataset using a random seed.